 Vincent Callebaut Architectures, a French firm, has proposed multiple high-rise buildings with positive energy output.
 This plan was followed by a Climate Energy Plan to reduce 75% of greenhouse gas emissions by 75%.

 In 2014, London deployed an intelligent parking project termed “SmartPark.”
-SmartPark enables drivers to locate parking spaces quickly and eliminates the need for searching for parking spots.
+SmartPark enables drivers to locate parking spaces quickly and eliminates the need to search for parking spots.
 The benefit of the smart parking approach is that it alleviates traffic congestion.

 The city of Copenhagen is planning to become the first carbon-neutral city by 2025.
 The Norhavn district implements heating with smart-grid integration to demonstrate how heat, electricity, electric transport, and energy-efficient buildings can be integrated into one energy system.